top of page

 Category: Herbal

-Coca tea can produce psychosomatic effects, making it perfect for marking movies and shows about drugs or disorienting presentations such as Living with Yourself, Loudermilk, and Queen of the South.
+Coca tea can produce psychosomatic effects, making it perfect for marking movies and shows about drugs or disorienting presentations such as Back to Black, Lonesome Soldier, and The Substance.

 Genre: Movies and TV shows about drugs or with disorienting presentations